Gabapentin

 What is gabapentin?

-Gabapentin (brand names: Neurontin®, Aclonium®, Equipax®, Gantin®, Gabarone®, Gralise®, Neurostil®, Progresse®) is an anti-seizure and pain medication that is used with other medications to treat seizures and is also used to treat chronic pain, primarily nerve pain.
+Gabapentin (brand names: Neurontin®, Aclonium®, Equipax®, Gantin®, Gabarone®, Gralise®, Neurostil®, Progresse®) is an anti-seizure and pain medication that is used with other medications to treat seizures and chronic pain, primarily nerve pain, in dogs and cats.
 It has also been used in cats to treat fear and anxiety associated with veterinary visits.

-Its use in cats and dogs to treat seizures and pain is ‘off label’ or ‘extra label’.
-Many drugs are commonly prescribed for off label use in veterinary medicine.
-In these instances, follow your veterinarian’s directions and cautions very carefully as their direction may be significantly different from those on the label.
+Its use in cats and dogs to treat seizures and pain is “off label” or “extra label”.
+Many drugs are commonly prescribed for off-label use in veterinary medicine.
+“Off label” means the drug is being used in a way that has not been reviewed or approved by the U.S. Food and Drug Administration (FDA) or Health Canada.
+In these instances, follow your veterinarian’s directions and cautions carefully, as they may be significantly different from those on the label.

 How is gabapentin given?